Norfolk State tops Hampton 78-66 in Las Vegas

-LAS VEGAS, Nev. – Norfolk State men’s basketball kicked off the 2022 Boost Mobile HBCU Challenge hosted by Chris Paul with a Battle of the Bay victory at MGM Grand Garden Arena, 78-66, behind a dominant performance from fifth-year Joe Bryant Jr.
+LAS VEGAS, Nev.
+(Courtesy NSU Athletics) – Norfolk State men’s basketball kicked off the 2022 Boost Mobile HBCU Challenge hosted by Chris Paul with a Battle of the Bay victory over Hampton at MGM Grand Garden Arena, 78-66, behind a dominant performance from fifth-year Joe Bryant Jr.

 Bryant finished the day with 23 points and 14 rebounds, easily clearing the 6-1 guard’s previous career high of 10 on the glass.
 He knocked down six 3-pointers while dishing out three assists as well.